Computing spectral shifts for Johannsen-Psaltis black holes: Conclusion

 We find that the slowly rotating JP QNM shifts can be written as \(\omega^{(1)}_{\ell m n}=(\delta\omega^{}_{0})_{\ell n}+\chi m \, (\delta\omega^{}_{1})_{\ell n}\), with a linear dependence on \(m\).
 Uncovering the analytical reason for this fact, which we find numerically, is the goal of future work.
 Identifying the general conditions under which such a decomposition holds would allow for the convenient calculation of each \(\ell,n\) mode shift at a single \(m\) to construct the QNM shifts at all \(m\) values.
 Our implementation also verifies that the slowly rotating JP spectrum breaks isospectrality while admitting definite parity modes, as predicted by the metric's \(\uparrow\) parity.

 While lower values of \(\ell\) dominate the ringdown of observed GW signals, this work is, to our knowledge, the first to apply the modified Teukolsky formalism to \(\ell>5\).
 Consequently, we are able to observe that even- and odd-parity modes converge to the eikonal limit with increasing \(\ell\) as a result of the QNMs being governed by the geometric optics limit.
 Moreover, we verify the large-\(\ell\) behavior of our calculations through comparison with a first-order scalar WKB approximation, ensuring the proper convergence.
+This convergence is not expected to occur in all bGR theories, but holds for the JP metric with our approximations, as discussed in Sec.~\ref{sec:Results}.
 The QNM shifts for the \(n=1,2\) overtones have interesting behavior as well.
 While at large \(\ell\), the QNM shifts tend to lie along simple monotonic trends, this is not true for the higher overtones at \(\ell=2\).
 For the \(n=2\) overtone, the breaking of the trend appears to occur at \(\ell=3\), possibly suggesting an overtone dependence for this behavior.
 Although the physical reasoning behind this behavior is unknown, it nonetheless opens the door to explore low \(\ell\) QNM behavior in other bGR theories.

 From the JP eikonal approximation of~\cite{glampedakis_post-kerr_2017} we estimate that our slowly rotating JP QNMs have an error \(\lesssim 1\%\) for \(\chi\lesssim 0.2\).
 However, with BH remnants from detected signals usually having spins of \(a\gtrsim 0.6\), the primary goal of future work is to extend our calculations to generic spin.
 Beyond the slow-rotation regime, the required operators in the modified Teukolsky formalism have so far proven cumbersome.
 One possible strategy is order reduction by application of the Teukolsky equation to remove higher derivatives.
 While naively this may increase the number of terms in the operators, the existence of properties like the Teukolsky-Starobinsky identities and other possible simplifications mean that this approach may prove fruitful.
 This strategy could also be key to analytically proving why the slowly rotating JP QNMs shifts are linear in \(m\).
 Although computing QNM shifts for generic spins $0\leq \chi \lesssim 1$ has yet to be accomplished for any bGR theory using the modified Teukolsky formalism, the simplicity of the JP metric means it would serve as a good validation framework for the modified Teukolsky formalism general in spin for other bGR theories.